Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 She later added: “If approached with an open mind, Paloma would have chosen the chance to survive, and if she had undergone chemotherapy she probably would have survived.”

-Her mother claimed that Miss Shemirani “looked well” on July 19 2024, the day she collapsed.
+Her mother claimed that she “looked well” on July 19 2024, the day she collapsed.

 An osteopath who saw her that day, Nick Gosset, said he could feel large lumps in her shoulder that went all the way up into her neck, but that she had refused any suggestion of a referral to conventional treatment.